department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/research-plan.md

 May 9  - 18th

 ### Length of sessions
-60 minutes with 30 minutes buffer between sessions
+60 minutes with 30 minutes buffer between sessions (if possible)

 ### Availability
 May 9, Monday - 12 - 5pm EST <br>